Our Gardening Year 2023

 W. prunes off the lower scrappy branches of the birch in the lower wet meadow to open up the grass beneath.

-I spend a morning shifting this brash to our LWD partial blockage in the stream.
+I spent a morning shifting this brash to our LWD partial blockage in the stream.
 Then raking up a whole bag full of twiggy debris from the field pre-hay cutting, and dragging it up the hill.
-Weed out the remaining veg. big bags, apply wood ash to many of them, and also begin the tedious task of hand weeding from a ladder all the unwanted stuff from the bank of peril – in particular grass, figwort, rosebay, and Alchemilla seedlings.
+Weed out the remaining veg. big bags, apply wood ash to many of them and also begin the tedious task of hand weeding from a ladder all the unwanted stuff from the bank of peril – in particular grass, figwort, rosebay, and Alchemilla seedlings.

 Continue weeding out the bank of peril.
 Cut all the grass again.
 Fiona de-brambles the “bank of death” from a ladder removing any pernicious weeds and sapling blackthorn as she goes.
 A rare max-out day on the PV means another mini path-salting session.
 A lot of hand furtling with my large tent peg, of grass and weeds from the front path, yard, and copse areas.
 Spot dandelion removal.
 Prick out all my remaining leeks and more Geranium seedlings into my newly found robust cellular root trainer trays, 45 per tray.